johnbrc/MPD-Distribution/Collaboration/readers/Guidance notes—Readers.md

 # Dear Reader

-Thank you for agreeing to read the prototype module of the *Maize Plant Discipleship Resource*.
-The module that you are Reading is *Module 4*—of sixteen that make up the Syllabus—focussing upon *The Commissioning of Messianic Community*.
+Thank you for agreeing to read and provide feedback upon this release of the *Maize Plant Discipleship Resource*.

 ### I Would Like Your Personal Reflections ###